boothe0/CS386GodotProject/deliverables/deliverable2.md

 1. Main menu - Camelia
 2. Ranged Combat - Asher
-   - As a player I want to attack enemies at range to have additional combat depth
+   - Players should be able to attack enemies at a range.
+Players should also be able to purchase upgrades for these attacks so they become stronger
    - ![Projectile Story](https://i.imgur.com/FvVaygD.png)
 4. Melee Combat
 5. Consumables